afrigon/tlwk/roles/elementalist.md

 ### Might

 Use the fire overload to stack might and blast your fire field using `Aftershock` and `Sand Squell`.
 Abuse `Heat Sync` / Fire Warhorn 4 to copy **ALL** of your might to nearby allies (adds on top of currently applied might).
-Bring `Feel the burn` if you dont need superspeed.

 ### Regeneration and Vigor